Together-Java/ModernJava/src/packages/public_methods.md

 // Now other packages will be able to see it public class Villager {
     public void isVisible() {
-        System.out.println("This method is callable from another package.");
+        IO.println("This method is callable from another package.");
     }

     void isNotVisible() {
-        System.out.println("This method is not.")
+        IO.println("This method is not.")
     }
 }
 ```